TanYa-Go/Babushka-Bakes/TESTING.md

 They shouold be asked to confirm if they really want to logout, in case they have clicked this link by accident.

 ### **Test**
-I have tried to register for a new account.\
+I have tried to register for a new account.
 I have tried to login with my new credentials.\
 I tried to change my details and click **Update Information**.\
 I have tried to change my password and I have received an email with a link to reset it.
-I have tested the logout button
+I have tested the logout button.

 **Form Validation**

 ### **Result**
-I was able to create the account, and I have received an email to confirm my email.
+I was able to create the account, and I have received an email to confirm my email.\
 I was able to login with my new credentials.\
 When I logged in, I was able to access the **My Profile** page where my details was saved.\
-I have succesfully changed the detials on my account by clicking on the **Update** button.
+I have succesfully changed the details on my account by clicking on the **Update** button.\
 I was able able to succesfully change the password by clicking on the **Forgot Password** link and fillowing instructions.\
-The list of past orders was indeed saved in my account.\
+The list of past orders was indeed saved in my account.

 ### **Conclusion**